 - The earlier you buy tickets, the cheaper you get them.
 That was true earlier when there were limited flight options, but not anymore.
-If you are flexible with your dates, you may get better last minute fares as airlines are trying to fill empty seats.
+If you are flexible with your dates, you may get better last-minute fares as airlines are trying to fill empty seats.
 Sales and promotions by Airlines keep on popping, giving many opportunities to purchase tickets at affordable rates.
 Buying tickets months in advance doesn’t guarantee bargain fares and may lead to rescheduling and cancellations.
 The best time to buy tickets is between six to seven weeks before the travel date.

-The Third-party websites gives you the best discounts.
+Third-party websites give you the best discounts.
 This is just a travel myth.
 The bargains given by these websites are generally available on the supplier’s website too.
 In addition, few offers are only available if one books directly with the hotels or airlines.
 Websites like Booking.com, Kayak, Makemytrip, Cleartrip, Expedia should be utilized to check and compare the available options, but it is advisable to check the supplier website before making the final decision.
 Tie-ups and loyalty programs offered by credit cards and hotels may lead to extra perks if booked directly.
 More tips on how to find cheap flights.

 You can get the best deals if you book on Tuesdays and Wednesdays.
 It is definitely true that you will get the best rates if you fly on Tuesday or Wednesday.
 But there is absolutely no evidence that you get cheaper tickets if you book on Tuesday/Wednesday.
 It is just a travel myth.
 There is no specific day or ‘magic hours’ to get good deals.
-Best bet is to set up fare-sale alerts and keep checking.
+The best bet is to set up fare-sale alerts and keep checking.

 - If you search in Incognito mode, you will get lower fares.
 This travel myth has gained momentum in recent times that you will get increasing flight prices if you search repeatedly.
-It is a common knowledge that websites track your behavior via cookies.
-But these cookies are used to target customers by showing relevant ads in future.
+It is common knowledge that websites track your behavior via cookies.
+But these cookies are used to target customers by showing relevant ads in the future.
 There is no authentication to show that the data is used to give you higher prices for your flight searches next time you browse.
 Sometimes the ticket you were booking was the last ticket at that price.
 And when you leave it midway, the airlines keep it ‘on hold’ for some time.
 If you restart your search immediately, you will see tickets starting at the next price level.

 - If you think taking a sleeping pill during a long-haul flight will sort out your Jet lag, you are mistaken.
 Jet lag is not due to exhaustion or lack of sleep, but because your body clock has gone astray as you have crossed time zones.
 Sleep in flight only if it is night time at your destination city.

-Still believe in these travel myths?
+Still, believe in these travel myths?
 Would like to hear your viewpoint.
 I am sure there are many more such travel myths.
 Do you know of any?